The Most Important Book You Could Own If Society Collapses

 A basic tenant of history is that it is cyclical, nations and civilizations rise and fall.

 Our western civilization is at the apex of its development.
-We have a standard of living undreamt of by our forbearers.

 However, our technological civilization is built on the most tenuous and fragile of foundations – electricity and petroleum.
 Remove either of these foundations for more than a couple of months and our civilization will collapse rapidly and we will find ourselves in a literal dark age.